Sports and recreation in Bermuda: Golf

 Bermuda holds the most golf courses per square mile in the world.
 The golf courses on the island are quite distinct as they are generally short, and their turf hard and sandy.
 The wind is also higher as unblocked gusts from the sea-facing side of a course can sometimes affect the accuracy of a golf swing.
 Bermuda's hilly terrain is apparent at some of the island's golf courses.
 Bermuda holds number of golf tournaments and events annually held by the Bermuda Golf Association.
 One of the most popular annual tournaments is the Bermuda Open.
 Bermudian Quinn Talbot, who lost an arm in a motorcycle crash in 1969, was both the United States National Amputee Golf Champion for five successive years and the British World One-Arm Golf Champion.

 Water sports

-Bermuda being an island with a history of sailing and a number of sailing clubs, it is no surprise that sailing has been historically a popular sport.
+Bermuda is an island with a history of sailing and a number of sailing clubs, it is no surprise that sailing has been historically a popular sport.
 Namely, dinghy racing is seen as the main competitive sport.
 Unsurprisingly, most Bermudians swim, and Bermudians compete in swimming competitions in the Caribbean and elsewhere.
 Bermudians also enjoy non-competitive sports like diving and fishing.
-In 2017, Bermuda hosted the America's Cup being the 35th staging of the America's Cup yacht race.
+Bermuda hosted the 2017 America's Cup being the 35th staging of the America's Cup yacht race.
 The challenger, Emirates Team New Zealand, won by a score of 7 to 1 over the defender, Oracle Team USA.
 It was held on the Great Sound in Bermuda from June 17 to June 26.
 The sporting event brought a major increase in jobs and tourism to the island.